 Our tour features a family-stay at an organic farm.
 This means that our accommodation suppliers value locally-produced food, which has a lower carbon footprint and further encourages economic activity in the community.

-Choosing smaller lodgings such as this home-stay experience, or traditional Japanese inns in Nara for example, owned and run by local people, helps and supports local communities and businesses.
+Choosing smaller lodgings such as this home-stay experience, or Japanese otels in Nara for example, owned and run by local people, helps and supports local communities and businesses.
 This means we aim to ensure the long-term sustainability of natural resources, culture and society, treating them with respect and fairness.

 PeopleFocusing on the lesser-known walking routes of the Kansai area, this tour features a friendly family-stay at an organic farm.
 This immersive farm-stay fosters genuine interaction between local populations and visitors.
 Hosts at this organic farm-stay are examples of the 'I-turn' movement in Japan, whereby city dwellers return to the countryside, reversing the trend of recent decades, and re-create a lifestyle more closely connected to the land.
 We want to support this movement and allow our guests to experience the rural lifestyle.
 Bringing visitors to country communities, such as the peaceful agricultural community of Asuka, helps sustain their economic viability.
 Encouraging economic activity in the community means that their society and culture can endure, too.
 This is particularly important for rural areas, many of which faced decades of decline and depopulation as younger people moved away to the cities.
 There are now welcome signs that this tide has started to turn.